pkeen/CurrencyPal/README.md

 * Enter a numerical amount to compare // Not Yet
 * Enter date within last year to compare // Not Yet

+#### Bugs/Improvements
+* Make Initial select box state be ---- (at the moment 1inch is selected but chossing that does not change it)

 (This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).)